gery1990/learngit/readme.txt

-hello
+hello gery
-nice to meet you
+nice to meet you again